mels065/golden-flight/READme.md

 # Golden Flights

   This is an application for booking flights.
 Our goal was to create a platform where you could find flights on the fly in a sleek and elegant way.
-The project follows the MVC framwork featuring express-session for authentication, Handlebars.js as the templating language, sequelize as its ORM, and pdfmake as the unique technology of our project.
+The project follows the MVC framework featuring express-session for authentication, Handlebars.js as the templating language, Sequelize as its ORM, and PDFMake as the unique technology of our project.

   ## Visit live website [Here](https://powerful-eyrie-53621.herokuapp.com/)